QureGenAI-Biotech/TyxonQ/docs/source/index.rst

 * It is ready for quantum hardware access with CPU/GPU/QPU (local/cloud) hybrid solutions. 🖥

-* It is implemented with industry-standard machine learning frameworks: TensorFlow, JAX, and PyTorch. 🤖
+* It is implemented with industry-standard machine learning framework: PyTorch. 🤖

 * It is compatible with machine learning engineering paradigms: automatic differentiation, just-in-time compilation, vectorized parallelism and GPU acceleration. 🛠

-With the help of TensorCircuit, now get ready to efficiently and elegantly solve interesting and challenging quantum computing problems: from academic research prototype to industry application deployment.
+With the help of TyxonQ, now get ready to efficiently and elegantly solve interesting and challenging quantum computing problems: from academic research prototype to industry application deployment.